georglind/fermihubbard/README.md

 ![The Fermi-Hubbard Hamiltonian](https://raw.githubusercontent.com/georglind/fermihubbard/master/figs/fermihubbard.png "The Fermi-Hubbard Hamiltonian")

-Here the sum runs over the lattice indices and spin components (up and down), and the operator `c(i)` annihilates a particle on site `i`.
-Here the `n(i)` operator--appearing in the definition of the interaction operator--counts the total number of particles on site `i`.
+Here the sum runs over the lattice indices and spin components (up and down), and the operator c<sub>i</sub> annihilates a particle on site `i`.
+Here the n<sub>i</sub> operator&mdash;appearing in the definition of the interaction operator&mdash;counts the total number of particles on site `i`.

 This library **requires** `numpy` and `scipy` installed on your system.